What are the Types of Carbon Footprint?

 Primary and Secondary Carbon Footprints

 Primary carbon footprints are those which have a direct relation with the way we burn fossil fuels directly.
-Hence, this category includes our transportation sources such as railways, road transport as well as aviation.
+This category includes our transportation sources such as railways, road transport as well as aviation.
 It also includes electricity consumption for energy produced using sources such as coal and natural gas.
 Water consumption is also an integral part.

 Product and Corporate Carbon Footprint

 While product carbon footprint focuses more on the life cycle of the particular product, corporate carbon footprints are more concerned with the overall carbon emissions of the company as well as its subsidiaries.
-Both have subtleties of their own, hence it's critical to understand both of them clearly.

 Product Carbon Footprint